Water conflict: Cooperation

 Transboundary institutions can be designed to promote cooperation, overcome initial disputes and find ways of coping with the uncertainty created by climate change.
 The effectiveness of such institutions can also be monitored.

 The Indus River Commission and the 1960 Indus Water Treaty have survived two wars between India and Pakistan despite the two countries' mutual hostility, proving a successful mechanism in resolving conflicts by providing a framework for consultation, inspection and exchange of data.
+It is only now that the treaty has been suspended.
 The Mekong Committee has functioned since 1957 and outlived the Vietnam War of 1955–1975.
 In contrast, regional instability results when countries lack institutions to co-operate in regional collaboration, like Egypt's plan for a high dam on the Nile.
 As of 2019 no global institution supervises the management of trans-boundary water sources, and international co-operation has happened through ad hoc collaboration between agencies, like the Mekong Committee which formed due to an alliance between UNICEF and the US Bureau of Reclamation.
 Formation of strong international institutions seems to provide a way forward – they encourage early intervention and management, avoiding costly dispute-resolution processes.

 The Israel/Jordan Project Prosperity water-for-energy deal, with the cooperation of the UAE, will bring solar generated electricity from Jordan to Israel, and Israel will provide desalinated water to Jordan.
 The UAE will assist with the installation of the solar power system in Jordan.

 One common feature of almost all resolved disputes is that the negotiations had a "need-based" instead of a "right–based" paradigm.
 Irrigable lands, population, and technicalities of projects define "needs".
 The success of a need-based paradigm is reflected in the only water agreement ever negotiated in the Jordan River Basin, which focuses in needs not on rights of riparians.
 In the Indian subcontinent, the irrigation requirements of Bangladesh determine water allocations of the Ganges River.
 A need-based, regional approach focuses on satisfying individuals with their need of water, ensuring that minimum quantitative needs are met.
 It removes the conflict that arises when countries view the treaty from a national-interest point-of-view and move away from a zero-sum approach to a positive-sum, integrative approach that equitably allocates water and its benefits.
 This means that both equity and efficiency of water use systems become significant, particularly under water scarcity.
 The combination of these two performance factors should occur in the context of sustainability making continuous cooperation among all the stakeholders in a learning mode highly desirable.